richardTowers/verify-tech-docs/source/documentation/ms/msCua.md

 <a name="create-user-accounts-diagram"></a>

 This diagram shows the message flow for creating user accounts.
 In this example, the service has been set up to create user accounts when matching fails.
-The numbers identify each stage in the flow.
-See below for explanations.

 ![Diagram showing user account creation.
 The Matching Service Adapter converts between SAML and JSON.
 The Matching Service Adapter contains a fully qualified URL to which the hub makes unknown user attribute query requests.
 The text below the image describes the steps](/documentation/ms/createanaccount.svg)